MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 ## Constructing Queries

 A `DataKnot`, or just *knot*, is a container having structured, vectorized data.
-For this conceptual guide, we'll start with the degenerate knot, `void` as our initial data source.
+For this conceptual guide, we'll start with a trivial knot, `void` as our initial data source.

     void = DataKnot(nothing)
     #=>